 In Hung Gar, the Tiger’s martial strategy is about entering, occupying, and controlling the adversary’s space.
 The Spartans truly embodied the Tiger’s tactics.
 You give them nothing but take from them everything.
 When they retreat, you follow, carefully but confidently.
 Everything belonging to your adversary is a target of forfeiture.
 The application of the Tiger tactic deprives the adversary of their balance, strength, game plan, health, and especially their sense of safety.

-Shaolin doctrine is Buddhist teaching and sect.
-For centuries the Tiger was used to give shape to the Buddhist’s conception of what Christianity would call the “Devil”, a fearsome and terrifying power which often went unseen until it was too late.
-Fear of being hunted by a Tiger extended to spiritual and moral matters.
+The doctrine of Shaolin is Buddhist.
+The Tiger shaped the Buddhist conception of what Christianity would call the devil.
+It was a fearsome and terrifying power that often went unseen until too late.
+The fear of being hunted by a Tiger encroached into Buddhist spiritual matters.

 The Shaolin and the Hung Clan concluded that Tigers, physical or spiritual, natural or supernatural, would never disappear.
 So they embraced its spirit.
 Tigers, by nature, are hunters.
 Why not apply their qualities to hunting evil?
 The endeavors which have culminated in the creation of Hung Gar Kung Fu have proven so valid they echo loud and clear throughout the 21st century like a Tiger’s roar.